redve-dev/steam_data_science/README.md

 3. appid, which for cs:go is 730 by default, but feel free to experiment.<br>
 Change it to 440 for Team Fortress 2 data

-<h2> WARNING: Changing appid might work to gather the data<br>
+<h2> WARNING: Changing appid might work to gather the data,
- but it's completely random what will happen<br>
- if you try to process it!<br></h2>
+ but it's completely random what will happen, if you try to process it!<br></h2>
 </p>